SIMOLANT 03/2025

 FLTK options are recognized.
 Note a space between the option and its (optional) value.
 Useful ones:

 -g WxH+X+Y | geometry (W,H=window width and height, X,Y = position).
-Do not use less than -g 958x683 |
+The default is -g 1192x736.
+Do not use less than about -g 1150x700; particularly, a smaller height will cause overlaps of text and widgets. |

 -title "WINDOW TITLE" | change window title |